DJ-Olson/data310/weds3.md

 ## Train, validate and test your model
 Training the model required the column names to be changed.
 This dataset was not too hard to work with because the variables were numeric.
+I used bucketized columns (every 10 years) for age and indicator columns for the rest of the variables.

 ## Interpret and analyze your results.
 Did the model performance exhibit a particular trend?